If you are homeless or at risk of homelessness we can:

 - fleeing violence or abuse

 - in an emergency such as a fire or flood

 If you are affected by one of the above, and at risk of homelessness, call 01702 215002 and ask to speak to the Housing Solutions Team.

-We can’t offer accommodation to everyone.
-The law only entitles some homeless people to an offer of accommodation.
+We can’t offer housing to everyone.
+The law only entitles some homeless people to an offer of housing.